scottdevopsgithub/scottdevopsgithub/README.md

 - I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from USA.

 ### WHAT AM I WORKING ON?
-- 🔭 I’m currently working on React, Nextjs, Strapi.io, Javascript, CSS, Bootstrap, Tailwindcss and normally I am working as a Senior Software Engineer and Solutions Architect and contributing to frontend and backend tech stacks for building web applications.
+- 🔭 I’m currently working on React, Nextjs, Strapi.io (Headless CMS), WEB API's, JavaScript, CSS, Bootstrap, Material Design, MUI.com, Tailwindcss.
+Typically I spend my days and nights working as a Senior Software Engineer and Solutions Architect and contributing to frontend and backend tech stacks for building web applications.
-- :seedling: Learning online with large Microservice class with 660+ videos in it.
+- :seedling: Learning online with Udemy about Building, deploying, and scaling an E-Commerce app using Microservices built with Node, React, Docker and Kubernetes https://www.udemy.com/course/microservices-with-node-js-and-react/learn/lecture/19119606?start=0#overview
 - :zap: In my free time, I review open source projects and help find bugs and solutions if possible.
+You can see my ScottDevOpsGithub account in some issues I was debugging on Chartbrew: https://github.com/chartbrew/strapi-plugin-chartbrew/issues?q=is%3Aissue+is%3Aclosed
 - :mailbox:How to reach me:

 ### :hammer_and_wrench: Languages and Tools :